Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 ---

-Next Steps
+Next steps
 ----------

-This is another learning exercise based on the above code.
+The following is another learning exercise based on the above code.

 libEnsemble with MPI
 """"""""""""""""""""

-MPI_ is a standard interface for parallel computing, implemented in libraries like MPICH_ and used at extreme scales.
-MPI potentially allows libEnsemble's manager and workers to be distributed over multiple nodes and works in some circumstances where python's multiprocessing does not.
+MPI_ is a standard interface for parallel computing, implemented in libraries such as MPICH_ and used at extreme scales.
+MPI potentially allows libEnsemble's manager and workers to be distributed over multiple nodes and works in some circumstances where Python's multiprocessing does not.
 In this section, we'll explore modifying the above code to use MPI instead of multiprocessing.

 We recommend MPICH_ for this tutorial, which can be found for a variety of systems here_.
-You also need mpi4py which can be downloaded via ``pip3 install mpi4py``.
+You also need mpi4py, which can be downloaded via ``pip3 install mpi4py``.
-Again, if this doesn't work try appending ``--user`` to the end of the command.
+If this doesn't work, try appending ``--user`` to the end of the command.

-Verify that MPI has installed correctly with ``mpirun --version``,
+Verify that MPI has installed correctly with ``mpirun --version``.

-Modifying the Calling Script
+Modifying the calling script
 """"""""""""""""""""""""""""

 Only a few changes are necessary to make our code MPI-compatible.
 Modify the top